 Having meticulously covered every aspect of Will and Kate's nuptials this past spring, the royal wedding party was too perfect a costume idea to pass up for the morning show team, and this morning they pulled out all the stops, introducing themselves with footage of, well, themselves, commentating live from outside Buckingham Palace.

 Cut to Rockefeller Center, where one by one the team emerged from their own Rolls Royces wearing outfits that were perfect matches for their royal doppelgangers.
 Matt Lauer, naturally was Prince William, while the role of ginger younger brother Prince Harry was filled by…Al Roker?
 OK, so they weren't all perfect fits.
 Natalie Morales brought up the rear, literally, by channeling Pippa Middleton, while Hoda Kotb and Kathie Lee Gifford played the fascinator-donning royal cousins Beatrice and Eugenie.

-The morning wasn't without its surprises, as Queen Elizabeth made a late arrival—none other than Meredith Vieira made her return this morning as HRH to the surprise, by the looks of things, to her former cohorts.
+The morning wasn't without its surprises, as Queen Elizabeth II made a late arrival—none other than Meredith Vieira made her return this morning as HRH to the surprise, by the looks of things, to her former cohorts.

 We're not sure they should be checking their mailboxes for royal thanks for their costume-abetted love letter to the monarchy, but plenty of other people should.

 A royal aide let slip to the British press today that Will and Kate have indeed received tens of thousands of letters from the public, and that the couple is intent on responding to each and every one of them.

 "There has been a vast, vast amount," the anonymous aide said.
 "It was just lovely, given that they were all supportive messages, whether it be cards or little letters.
 There's a team working on it and everyone who wrote in got a response."